TimDaub/proofinprogress.com/site/posts/2022-11-22/my-investment-thesis-for-the-post-2021-bull-market.md

 network is the most powerful workbench ever created, real acceleration is only achieved in additional physical presence and in moments that make themselves felt in the gut and through anxiety.
-And at least for the COVID period, if anything, digital just helped coping with aversion anything, digital helped with implementing aversion - a phenomenon I want to stay on top of.
+And at least for the COVID period, if anything, digital just helped coping with aversion, it helped with implementing aversion - a phenomenon I want to stay on top of.

-### Web2 Is In A Crisis
+### "Drop the 'Air', it's cleaner"

+But let's go through this in sequential order: Web2 then three.

 Famously, Mark Zuckerberg now goes on interviews telling people about the Metaverse comedy club they invented and how it benefits shy people with social